Review: Eagle Rare Single Barrel Bourbon 10 Years Old (2012)

 Part of the Buffalo Trace empire, Eagle Rare is a 10 year old bourbon with plenty to recommend.
 This is the single barrel version of the whiskey, which is no longer regularly produced (as of 2019).

 A classically structured bourbon, it is sweet without being cloying, and there’s barely a trace of its corn heritage here, most of which you catch on the nose.
 What remains is an intense dessert-like caramel character, touched with vanilla and cocoa notes, and a long, smooth finish.
 The balance is just about perfect here: Racy at 90 proof but not too hot.
 The only complaint I have is a body that lacks a lot of oomph to it.
 It isn’t thin, but a more creamy texture would complement the sweetness even more.
 Outstanding value.
 I’ve seen it for as little as $16 a bottle, which is almost insane for a 10 year old Bourbon.

-Looking to kick it up a notch?
+Looking to kick it up another notch?
 Check out the 17 Year Old version, part of the annual Antique Collection releases.
-It varies from year to year (and the wood can get a little hoary in some renditions), but it’s great as a point of comparison with the 10 Year.
+It varies from year to year (and the wood can get a little hoary in some renditions), but it’s great as a point of comparison with the 10 Year Old.